 TIHAR is another big festival celebrated by Hindu people of Nepal after Dashain.
 Tihar is celebrated up to Five days.
-Tihar is known as festival of lights, as people decorate their house using different lights which lighten up the whole city.
+Tihar is also known as festival of lights, as people decorate their house using different lights which lighten up the whole city.
 The local people especially Newars call Tihar ‘Sunti’and terai region people call it ‘Dewali’.
 Tihar is celebrated by Hindu religion of variousethnical group in their own different ways.
-In this festival people worship the animals such as crow, dog and cows for the faith and usage they have given to us.

 Buddha Jyanti is a festival of both Hindu and Buddhist.
 People celebrate Buddha Jyanti as the birthday of Gautam Buddha.
 People of both religion visit Swayambhunath, Bouddhanath stupa to worship and to pay homage to Buddha.
 Buddha jyanti is celebrated on the full moon day (purnima).
 The birth place of Gautam Buddha is Lumbini, the place where all the Buddhist gather to worship.
 Lumbini is the beautiful place birth place of Gautam Buddha where we can see the Pilgrims of King Ashok and other religious monastery made by other countries.

 FALGU PURNIMA/ HOLI